nnienaber2/conduct/terminology.md

 ## DO put terms in alphabetical order
 ### Pro
-* Allow easy search.
+- Allow easy search.
 ## DO put links to more information or deeper definitions.
 ### Pro
-* Allows user to go into a deeper understanding without bloating this document.
+- Allows a user to go into a deeper understanding without bloating this document.
 ### Con
-* Can be a lazy way to define a term.
-Try to summerize the information you are linking to.
+- Can be a lazy way to define a term.
+Try to summarize the information you are linking to.
-## DON'T make definition more them 200 words.
+## DON'T make the definition more them 200 words.
 ### Pro
-* Limits the docuements bloating and difficulty of the user understanding.
+- Limits the documents bloating and difficulty of the user understanding.

 ---